calypso-science/Totoview/docs/install.rst

 Using the compiled version
 --------------------------
 There are two versions of TOTOVIEW that are already compiled for Windows user.
-They can be found on the GitHub page:
+They can be found on the GitHub page (https://github.com/calypso-science/Totoview/releases):

 • totoview_withtoto.exe.